 - Main article: Battle of Summerhall

-Just as not all the lords in the Vale had sided with Jon Arryn, not all the lords in the Stormlands sided with Robert Baratheon.
-The first major battle in the Stormlands took place at Summerhall.
-The Battle of Summerhall (1 on the map) actually consists out of three battles, all fought on one day.
+Just as not all the lords in the Vale had sided with Jon Arryn, not all the lords in the stormlands sided with Robert Baratheon.
+The first major battle in the stormlands took place at Summerhall.
+The Battle of Summerhall (1 on the map) actually consisted of three battles, all fought on one day.
 Lords Grandison, Cafferen, and Fell planned to join their hosts at Summerhall and march on Storm’s End, but Robert Baratheon had learned of their plans and struck first, attacking each army individually as they arrived.
 Lord Fell died in the battle and Robert's forces captured his son, Silveraxe.

 After this battle, Robert returned to Storm's End for unknown reasons.
-There, Robert turned his enemies into friends, as he managed to get Lords Grandison and Cafferen, both loyalist commanders, over to the rebel side, as well as Silveraxe, the son of the late lord Fell.
+There, Robert turned his enemies into friends, as he managed to get Lords Grandison and Cafferen, both loyalist commanders, over to the rebel side, as well as Silveraxe.

 Battle of Ashford